ManiAm/DataSpider/README.md

 # Distributed Web Scraper

 DataSpider is a distributed web scraping platform designed to extract, process, and search web content asynchronously.
+It uses:

-It uses gRPC for task submission, Celery for asynchronous task processing, and Elasticsearch for indexing scraped content.
+- gRPC for task submission
+- Celery for asynchronous task processing
+- Elasticsearch for indexing scraped content

 The frontend provides a simple UI to submit jobs, check their status, and search across previously scraped content with highlighted results rendered safely in sand-boxed `iframes`.
 The system supports configurable crawl depth, allowing it to recursively follow internal links up to a specified depth, enabling deep content discovery within target sites.

 ## System Architecture